Bowenf3/The-Hitchhikers-Guide-to-the-Galaxy/README.md

 ESO/spaceengine.org/L.Calçada.
 Music: Monolake
 https://freesfx.co.uk/

-To Start - (cd The Guide) then (npm install) then (npm start) to start expo.
-Either Download the expo app and scan the QR code or run an android emulator.

-Proposed features include:
+Features include:

 1. Wikipedia search function (repository of all the information in the universe) COMPLETE
 2. Random Wikipedia article generator (infinite improbability drive) COMPLETE
 3. Demotivational quote generator (Marvin the paranoid android's quote of the day)
 4. Calculator that calculates the ultimate answer (Deep Thought - calculator that always spits out the number 42) COMPLETE
-5. 101 Uses for your Towel
+5. 101 Uses for your Towel COMPLETE (only 42)
 6. Timed alarm and sound generator (Crisis inducer - set your crisis level, timer and delay) COMPLETE
 7. Poetry generator (Vogon poetry generator - terrible nonsense poems)
 8. Google Earth zoom out (Total Perspective Vortex - starts on your zoomed in location and zooms out until you are a dot on a dot in the universe) COMPLETE